ǀAi-ǀAis: History

 During the Nama uprising of 1903–07 the hot spring was used by German military forces as a base camp.
 In 1915, the area was also used as a base by South African troops who were recovering from wounds during the South West Africa Campaign.
 In 1962, the spring was leased to a local entrepreneur and were subsequently proclaimed a national monument in 1964.
+A rest camp was opened in 1965.
 In 1969, the springs became a conservation area and on 16 March 1971, the camp was officially opened.
 The thermal water has an average temperature of about 60 °C. The water is piped to a series of indoor pools and jacuzzis.

 Severe floods in 1972, 1974 and 1988 caused the camp to temporarily close.
 With the exception of one building—which was situated on higher ground—the 1972 flood totally destroyed the camp.
 The Fish River Canyon Conservation area was enlarged in 1987 by the addition of state land west of the canyon.
 Significant renovations to the Ai-Ais camp were carried out in 1987–88.

 An international treaty, signed in 2003, incorporated the vast area around the ǀAi-ǀAis Hot Springs and Richtersveld National Park in South Africa, resulting in the establishment of the ǀAi-ǀAis/Richtersveld Transfrontier Park.